SeanEstey/Bravo/README.md

 May have to add execution permissions to log files created in /var/www/bravo/logs for PHP script.

+##### Domain & Webhooks

+######Live Server

+Update DNS records to point to IP address of VPS.
+The Mailgun and Twilio webhooks use the domain name so they will point resolve to the new IP address once the DNS changes sync.

+######Test Server

+Mailgun webhooks

+-Update webhooks for sandbox domain: https://mailgun.com/app/webhooks

+Twilio webhooks

+-Update webhooks for Alice test Number:
+-Go to appropriate subaccount
+-Phone Numbers->Alice (Test Server)->Messaging
+-Update "A Message Comes In" webhook with VPS IP address

 ###### Setup NodeJS & togeojson

 If nodejs already installed as “node”, make symbolic link: